BPJandree/AutoGLM/README.md

 # AutoGLM
 This is an R package for automated GLM modelling suitable for large datasets.
 Updated version is on it's way.

+# Next Release
+The updated version is scheduled for release around 14 December.
+Together with the update, improved example code will be provided.

 # Known bugs (Will be fixed with next update!)
 This package is still in alpha, you can contact me if you encounter problems.
 Some bugs are already known.